OmniBrowser GuideBook

 Click on Differential Expression and in Bubble Plot tab shows the Bubble Plot.

-Generate Bubble Plot: Input and select the target gene or gene set, or edit genes in data view, and then click on Search, you may also exchange the visualization of expression and expressed fraction to adjust the bubble plot.
+Generate Bubble Plot: Input and select the target gene or gene set then click on Search, you may also exchange the visualization of expression and expressed fraction to adjust the bubble plot.

 Groups can be altered from the drop-down list in the Group By parameter.